funkymonkeymonk/tts-marvel-champions-automated/README.md

 * If your name should be here file a bug report [here](https://github.com/funkymonkeymonk/tts-marvel-champions-automated/issues) and I'll fix that.

 ## Bugs
 Should you find any bugs please search for them [here](https://github.com/funkymonkeymonk/tts-marvel-champions-automated/issues) to make sure it hasn't already been reported.
-If it's not something that's been reported before
+If it's not something that's been reported before please post a bug report there.

 ## Contributors
 * FunkyMonkeyMonk
 * _Your name here_

 Want to contribute?
 You don't need to be a developer to contribute.
 Many hands make light work after all and I would love to have you help.
 Reach out to me at funkymonkeymonk on Discord.